A. SUMMARY ADMINISTRATIVE PROCEDURE

 b.
 Allowable costs for the select types of funding

 i.
 State capital appropriations - Capital appropriations made to the University System are available for all costs incidental to the completion of related projects including the costs of the services of architects, engineers, and other consultants of such kind and capacity as the University System Board of Trustees may, in its discretion, wish to employ on such terms and conditions as the Board determines.
 These monies shall be spent under the direction of the University System Board of Trustees in accordance with BOT Policy VI.A.2.1.

 ii.
 NH-HEFA funding is limited for spending on assets that will be incurred and capitalized in accordance with the USNH bond indenture agreement which states that “obligations in the stated amounts have been incurred by the Authority or USNH and are presently due and payable or are properly reimbursable to USNH, and each item thereof is a necessary cost of the Project or of issuing the Bonds and is a proper charge against the Construction Fund.”

 iii.
 Beginning with new construction approved on or after July 1, 2019, campuses should make every effort to have any capitalizable furnishings and equipment related to a HEFA bond project paid with available campus funds.
 The related costs may be charged to the existing project fund using account codes in the 7404F series.
 The campus must then transfer an equivalent amount from a non-HEFA fund to cover the costs.
 The related purchases may be capitalized by USNH Property Control as equipment assets if an individual item costs is $5,000 or more.

 1 depending on the type of construction

 2 per discussion with Campus IT offices

 3 in certain instances, a project may involve both State capital appropriation and NH-HEFA funding.
-Please contact USNH Accounting Services at 862-3127 for assistance with rules associated with these types of projects.
+Please contact USNH Property Control at 603-862-3127 for assistance with rules associated with these types of projects.